Lopamudra: Etymology

 The name Lopamudra signifies the loss (lopa) that the animals and plants suffered by giving their distinctive beauties (mudras) when Agastya created her.
 After creating her, Agastya gave Lopamudra to the King of Vidarbha who was doing penance seeking for a progeny.
 Agastya had created Lopamudra with the intention of marrying her.
 The king brought up Lopamudra as his daughter.
 When she grew up, Agastya demanded her hand in marriage.
 Lopamudra agreed to marry him and left the King's palace for his hermitage.
 However, after some time, she grew tired of Agastya's austerity.
 She wrote hymn in the Rigveda, asking for his attention and love.
 The hymn made Agastya realize his duties towards his wife.
-The couple had a son named Dridhasyu, who became a poet.
+The couple had a son named Drdhasyu, who became a poet.

 Together with her husband she is also credited with spreading the fame of the Lalita sahasranama (the thousand names of the Divine Mother).
-It is also believed that Agastya learnt the hymns of Lalitha Sahasranama from Hayagriva who is an avatar of Lord Vishnu.
+It is also believed that Agastya learnt the hymns of Lalita Sahasranama from Hayagriva who is an avatar of Lord Vishnu.